Beautiful, luxurious design

 By the fourth day I was ready to go back to the familiar Play Store ecosystem.
 I was worried I would need to jump through hoops, but getting the Play Store up and running was surprisingly simple.
 The catch?
 It requires running an app called LZPlay that needs a lot of permissions to do its thing.
 I didn’t run into any problems with the process, which only requires a few taps and a phone restart.
 That said, this is an unsanctioned, third-party tool out of China.
 Use it at your own risk.

-Update, October 2: Android developer John Wu revealed exactly how LZPlay works – the app uses an undocumented API found on the Mate 30 Pro to make changes to the system.
+On October 2, Android developer John Wu revealed exactly how LZPlay works – the app uses an undocumented API found on the Mate 30 Pro to make changes to the system.
 Following this revelation, the website hosting LZPlay has been taken offline.
 Huawei has clarified it has no involvement with the tool.
 While you may still be able to track down and run the LZPlay APK file, we do not recommend it.

 We’ll update this Huawei Mate 30 Pro if new methods of getting Google Play on the phone emerge.